ygg-lang/oaks/examples/oak-d/readme.md

 ## 🎯 Overview

-Oak-d is a robust parser for D, designed to handle complete D syntax including modern features like templates, mixins, and functional programming constructs.
+Oak D is a robust parser for D, designed to handle complete D syntax including modern features like templates, mixins, and functional programming constructs.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for code analysis and compilation.

 ## ✨ Features